-Sometimes, I really want to get out of the city, but still stay relatively close to home.
-The Britannia Mine Museum is beautifully situated on the Sea-to-Sky Highway just before Squamish.
-It’s about a 45 minute drive from Vancouver on a very pleasant stretch of road.
+The Britannia Mine Museum is beautifully situated on the Sea-to-Sky Highway just south of Squamish.
+It’s about a 45-minute drive from Vancouver on a very pleasant stretch of road.

 My best friend Greg and I took a trip up to the Britannia Mine Museum on a lovely, sunny afternoon a few years ago.
 We spent a good 2 hours exploring the museum and went to Squamish for lunch at our favourite café there.